Mojang/EducationContent/coding-fun/lesson-11/activity-1.md

 # Planet visit

 ## Step 1
-Select the right coding snippet to run!
-You have only 1 attempt.
+Select the right code to run!
+You have only one attempt, so be careful!